Bloody Halloween cookies made with natural food coloring are perfect for a Spooky Party!

 - Preheat oven to 350 F. Prepare baking pan with parchment paper.

-- In a large bowl mix butter and confectioner's sugar with electric mixer until it will become smooth.
+- In a large bowl mix butter and powdered sugar with electric mixer until it will become smooth.1/2 cup unsalted butter, 1/4 cup powdered sugar

 - Add egg and vanilla extract.
-Beat until all ingredients will combine.
+Beat until all ingredients will incorporate.1 egg, 1/2 tsp. vanilla extract

 - Mix with mixer, then knead the dough by hand.